Full derivation of the wave kinetic equation: Regular couples III: full asymptotics

 Suppose $\Qc$ has type $1$, then it is formed from the $(1,1)$-mini couple by replacing its three leaf pairs by dominant couples $\Qc_j\,(1\leq j\leq 3)$.
 Then we have In particular $\Jc\widetilde{\Bc}_{\Qc}=\Jc\widetilde{\Bc}_{\Qc}(\min(t,s))$ is a function of $\min(t,s)$ for type $1$ dominant couples $\Qc$.

 Suppose $\Qc$ has type $2$, then $\Qc$ is formed from a regular double chain $\Qc_0$, which consists of two dominant regular chains, by replacing each leaf pair in $\Qc_0$ with a dominant couple.
 Using the notations in Definition \ref{defchoice}, we now have that the $j$-th pair in $\Pc^\pm$ is $\{2j-1,2j\}$, and that $\Qc_{lp}$ is trivial or has type 1.
-Then we have
+Then we have Here we understand that $t_0=t$ and $s_0=s$. \end{prop} \begin{proof} We induct on the scale of $\Qc$.
+The base case $\Qc=\times$ is obvious.
+Now suppose the result is true for dominant couples of scale smaller than $n(\Qc)$, it suffices to prove for $\Qc$ and any $Z\subset \Nc^{ch}$ that $\Jc\widetilde{\Bc}_{\Qc,Z}(t,s)$ is given by (\ref{recurtype1}) if $\Qc$ has type $1$ and by (\ref{recurtype2}) if $\Qc$ has type $2$.